yugasun/px2rem.scss/README.md

 </head>
 ```

-> Notice：this plugin need calculate the html tag base `font-size` before dom rendering,otherwise web page will initial depend on  `font-size:16px` to calculate `rem` value,this will cause page to rerender and repain.
+> Notice: this plugin need calculate the html tag base `font-size` before dom rendering, otherwise web page will initial depend on `font-size:16px` to calculate `rem` value, this will cause page to rerender and repain.

 3. Before you use `mixins` in `px2rem.scss`, plz import firstly：